bosbec/mobileresponseDocs/workflowData.md

 ```
 _Example of an incoming SMS message_

-Syntax för accessing information in the incomingMessage:
+Syntax for accessing information in the incomingMessage:

 * `incomingmessage.body` - Access the message body
 * `incomingmessage.sender` - Access the sender (String-object)